-- The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the pupil, their family and relevant members of staff.
-The school's VLE is available in all cases of absence for pupils and parents to access in order to obtain the appropriate pupil work from staff. - If the absence is due to a known illness, an ongoing illness or a medical procedure/operation, the school will liaise with the pupil's parents as above. - Work provided during such absences must be returned completed to the school and/or confirmed as completed by parents. - 5.4 For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for pupils with health needs will liaise with the LA concerning how education provision should be continued.
-Where appropriate, consideration will be given to a referral to The Pilgrim Hospital School provided that medical evidence supports such a referral. - 5.5 Where absences are anticipated or known in advance, the school will liaise with the LA to enable education provision to be provided from the start of the pupil's absence. - 5.6 For hospital admissions, the appointed named member of staff will liaise with the LA regarding the programme that should be followed while the pupil is in hospital. - 5.7 The education provider will, where appropriate, set up a Pastoral Support Plan (PSP) or Personal Education Plan (PEP) for the pupil which will allow the school, the LA and the provider of the pupil's education to work together.
+- 5.1 Parents are advised to contact the school on the first day their child is unable to attend due to illness. - 5.2 Absences due to illness will be authorised unless the school has genuine cause for concern about the authenticity of the illness. - 5.3 The school will provide support to pupils who are absent from school because of illness for a period of less than 15 school days by liaising with the pupil's parents to arrange schoolwork as soon as the pupil is able to cope with it or part-time education at school.
+The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the pupil, their family and relevant members of staff. - 5.4 For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for pupils with health needs will notify the LA, who will take responsibility for the pupil and their education. - 5.5 Where absences are anticipated or known in advance, the school will liaise with the LA to enable education provision to be provided from the start of the pupil's absence. - 5.6 For hospital admissions, the appointed named member of staff will liaise with the LA regarding the programme that should be followed while the pupil is in hospital. - 5.7 The LA will set up a personal education plan (PEP) for the pupil which will allow the school, the LA and the provider of the pupil's education to work together. - 5.8 The school will monitor pupil attendance and mark registers to ensure it is clear whether a pupil is, or should be, receiving education otherwise than at school. - 5.9The school will only remove a pupil who is unable to attend school because of additional health needs from the school roll where:

-- 5.8 The school will monitor pupil attendance and mark registers to ensure it is clear whether a pupil is, or should be, receiving education otherwise than at school. - 5.9 The school will only remove a pupil who is unable to attend school because of additional health needs from the school roll where: - The pupil has been certified by a Medical Officer as unlikely to be in a fit state of health to attend school, before ceasing to be of compulsory school age;
+• The pupil has been certified by a Medical Officer as unlikely to be in a fit state of health to attend school, before ceasing to be of compulsory school age;